 ISO 20022 provides five camt messages to create, request, return, modify and delete the limit set on an account.
 These messages are the camt.101, camt.009, 010,011 and 012 respectively.

 On reviewing the camt messages, the BoE has not identified a suitable message that could carry this change in limit and believes it is best placed in the camt.011 with the limit itself.
-Therefore, when a modify limit message is sent, it will include the new limit and optionallythe difference between that new limit and the old limit.
+Therefore, when a modify limit message is sent, it will include the new limit and optionally either the difference between that new limit and the old limit OR the old limit.

 Additional Information